cirosantilli/cpp-cheat/opencl/architecture.md

 Contains many work items.

+Is basically a completely independent chunk of work.

 Work items inside the same work group can share local memory, and can synchronize.

-Work groups have a maximum size (otherwise the concept wouldn't even exist).

-Ideally we would like to have a single work group for all items, as that would allow us to worry less about the location of memory on the Global / Constant / Local / Private hierarchy.
+So ideally, we would like to have a single work group, with infinitely many work items inside it.

+However, the laws of physics are cruel, and the following limits exist:

+- `CL_DEVICE_MAX_WORK_GROUP_SIZE`: maximum number of work items inside the work group
+- `CL_DEVICE_MAX_WORK_ITEM_SIZES[CL_DEVICE_MAX_WORK_ITEM_DIMENSIONS]`: maximum  number of work items on each dimension

-But memory localization on GPUs is important enough that OpenCL exposes this extra level.
+This is due to memory localization on GPUs is important enough that OpenCL exposes this extra level.

+We can however has as many work groups as we want.

-Synchronization only works inside a single work groups: http://stackoverflow.com/questions/5895001/opencl-synchronization-between-work-groups
+Synchronization only works inside a single work groups: <http://stackoverflow.com/questions/5895001/opencl-synchronization-between-work-groups>

-TODO: can a single work group be run in parallel on the GPU?

 ### Local size